bifold-pathomics/PathoROB/README.md

 ## Latest updates

-- September 2025: PathoROB is now available on Hugging Face and GitHub.
+- October 2025: PathoROB is now available on Hugging Face and GitHub.

 ## Licenses